Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?

-Though small, the effect of viscosity is to yield boundary layers at the bottom and near the free-surface, which were observed in numerical works \cite{Raval2009, Deike2015,Riquier_Dormy_2024} as well as experimentally \cite{grue_2017}.
-In the absence of spilling or breaking, the free surface contributes little to the vorticity generation ({the associated boundary layer} having a spatial extent scaling as $\nu^{1/2}${, with $\nu$ the kinematic viscosity,} and a finite amplitude vorticity correction as the viscosity vanishes).
+Though small, the effect of viscosity is to yield boundary layers at the bottom and near the free-surface, which were observed in numerical works \cite{Raval2009, Deike2015, Riquier_Dormy_2024} as well as experimentally \cite{grue_2017}.
+In the absence of spilling or breaking, the free surface contributes little to the vorticity generation (the associated boundary layer having a spatial extent scaling as $\nu^{1/2}$, with $\nu$ the kinematic viscosity, and a finite amplitude vorticity correction as the viscosity vanishes).
 The bottom boundary layer however remains relevant in the limit of vanishing viscosity (it also extends over a size $\nu^{1/2}$ but involves a vorticity correction of amplitude $\nu^{-1/2}$).
-As the viscosity is decreased, convergence to the irrotational solution can only hold if this vorticity sheet becomes infinitely localised on the boundary \citep{kato_1984, kelliher_2007}.
+As the viscosity is decreased, convergence to the irrotational solution can only hold if this vorticity sheet becomes infinitely localised on the boundary \cite{kato_1984, kelliher_2007}.
 In that case, the shape of the free-surface continuously tends to that of the Euler flow.
-In 1953, Longuet-Higgins \cite{LonguetHiggins1953} raised the question of the stability of the water bed vorticity sheet: ``In an oscillating motion, this vorticity will be of alternating sign; and the question then presents itself: will any of the vorticity spread into the interior of the fluid, or will it remain in the neighbourhood of the boundary?''.
-Here we address this question and show through a numerical study of the incompressible free-surface Navier-Stokes equations, that a wave passing over an obstacle can strip vorticity from the boundary layer, leading to the formation of modons (counter rotating vortex pairs) in the fluid.
-The effect of these modons on the free surface does not decrease as the viscosity vanishes.
-These yield a finite correction to the free surface in the limit of large Reynolds numbers.\\

-We consider the full non-linear free-surface Navier-Stokes equations with a non-flat bottom topography where the fluid is at rest.
-The two-dimensional fluid domain is encompassed between a rigid bottom with no-slip boundary conditions (BCs) and a moving interface supplemented with the stress-free BCs.
-It is periodic in the horizontal direction with period $L$.